 You gain virtualization functionality without acquiring or maintaining any base physical hardware when using a virtual machine to host your application.
 You will, however, be responsible for managing the standard operations associated with any other server, such as configuring, patch management, and software patching.

 Azure virtual desktop is frequently used to deploy test and develop environments since they are quick and straightforward to set up.
 Due to its on-the-go pay structure, which lets you pay for VMs only when you need them, organizations will also use Azure virtual machines to host their apps on Microsoft Azure.

-Because VMs tied to a virtual network may interact with on-prem environments utilizing a site-to-site VPN, Azure virtual machines are frequently used to expand on-prem data centers to Microsoft Azure.
+Because VMs tied to a virtual network may interact with on-prem environments utilizing a site-to-site, Azure virtual machines are frequently used to expand on-prem data centers to Microsoft Azure.
 There are several important issues to consider when designing an application infrastructure that makes use of Azure virtual machines.
 There are several important issues to consider when designing an application infrastructure that makes use of Azure virtual machines.

 Consider virtual machine naming conventions as well as the location where the VMs will be hosted.
 Virtual machines on Azure should generally be installed in areas closest to individuals accessing those VMs.

 Other vital factors to consider are VM size specifications and the number of virtual machines required, especially since Microsoft Azure has CPU and virtual machine quotas.
 The two most common types of virtual machines are WVD (Windows virtual desktop) and HVD (hosted virtual desktop).
 The primary characteristics of these virtual machines are as follows:

 The hosted virtual desktop also known as HVD is a full desktop that functions as a virtual machine that utilizes cloud-based server’s storage and computation capabilities.
 Virtualization software from manufacturers such as VMWare, Microsoft, and Amazon is used to implement an HVD.